zulip/zulip/docs/development/setup-advanced.md

 ```

 If you'd like to install a Zulip development environment on a computer
-that's already running Ubuntu 16.04 Xenial or Ubuntu 14.04 Trusty, you
+that's already running Ubuntu 16.04 Xenial, Ubuntu 14.04 Trusty, or
-can do that by just running:
+Debian 9 Stretch, you can do that by just running:

 ```
 # From a clone of zulip.git